LANARS

 Before we dive into explanations, let's finally build and run to see what we have:

 Wow, this looks already like what we wanted initially.
-Yet, not fancy enough, so we'll improve selection animation even more in a few minutes.
+Yet, it is not fancy enough, so we'll improve the selection animation even more in a few minutes.
 Now it's time to explain what we did above and why.

-At previous steps of implementation we gatherer geometry characteristic (frame) of each button into a preference.
-After that we managed to move our selection background to a frame of a selected view or even dissapear altoghether in case there is no selection whatsoever.
+In previous steps of implementation, we gathered the geometry characteristic (frame) of each button into a preference.
+After that, we managed to move our selection background to a frame of a selected view or even dissapear altogether in case there is no selection whatsoever.

-As you could notice, Anchor<CGRect> gathered into a dictionary acts as a proxy that knows how to translate exact geometry characteric according to a given coordinate space.
-And GeometryReader, that holds our selectionBackground defines one automatically.
+As you could notice, Anchor<CGRect> gathered into a dictionary acts as a proxy that knows how to translate exact geometry characteristics according to a given coordinate space.
+And GeometryReader, which holds our selectionBackground defines one automatically.

-Also, SwiftUI doesn't let us set frame directly, and instead we're forced to offset view first and set a frame size.
+Also, SwiftUI doesn't let us set the frame directly, and instead, we're forced to offset view first and set a frame size.

 Woah, that's looks neat, isn't it?
 But how can we achieve this effect with SwiftUI?

 Ready to move on?
-Ok, the idea is dead-simple and surprisingly short in SwiftUI: on top of our items list we can add already selected list with a background, filled by a selection color.
-Then all we'll have to do is move mask, that "shows" this overlay over our list.
+Ok, the idea is dead-simple and surprisingly short in SwiftUI: on top of our items list, we can add an already selected list with a background, filled by a selection color.
+Then all we'll have to do is move the mask, that "shows" this overlay over our list.
 Hard to imagine?
 Take your time and when ready, it's time to add more code to MenuItemList.itemsList property.
-But this time instead of a backgroundPreferenceValue we'll use it's counterpart — overlayPreferenceValue:
+But this time instead of a backgroundPreferenceValue we'll use its counterpart — overlayPreferenceValue:

 .overlayPreferenceValue(MenuItemGeometryPreferenceKey.self, alignment: .topLeading) { value in